Indian cricket team in England in 2011: 1st Test

 This match was the 2,000th Test in the history of cricket and the 100th between India and England.
-India's tour got off to the worst possible start with Zaheer Khan injuring himself on the first morning, leaving India with just three regular bowlers for the rest of the match.
-England made the most of the numerical advantage with Pietersen scoring a double-century as England declared with the score on 474/8.
-India responded well initially, but were soon bundled out for 286 with Rahul Dravid's century being the saving grace.
+India's tour got off to the worst possible start with Zaheer Khan injuring himself in the 42nd over shortly before tea, leaving India with just three regular bowlers for the rest of the match.
+England made the most of the depleted bowling, with Pietersen scoring a rapid imperious undefeated double-century as England declared with the score on 474/8.
+India responded well initially, but were eventually bowled out for 286 with Rahul Dravid's slow defiant century being the saving grace.
 England worked themselves into a position of control in the second innings, with India's bowling lacking any penetration.
 India were bowled out on the final day of the Test with nearly 30 overs to spare.

 2nd Test

-In their first innings, England were 124/8 at one point and looked sure to be dismissed for a very low first innings score.
-Stuart Broad and Graeme Swann then had a partnership of 73 runs and salvaged the innings for England who were eventually dismissed for 221.
-In reply, India reached a dominant score of 267/4 with Rahul Dravid and Yuvraj Singh sharing a partnership of 128 runs before England bowler Stuart Broad took a hat-trick, dismissing MS Dhoni (caught Anderson), Harbhajan Singh (lbw) and Praveen Kumar (bowled) and finished with his best Test figures to date, with 6 for 46.
+In their first innings, England were 124/8 but recovered well.
+Stuart Broad and Graeme Swann had a partnership of 73 runs and salvaged the innings for England who were eventually dismissed for 221.
+In reply, India reached 267/4 with Rahul Dravid and Yuvraj Singh sharing a partnership of 128 runs before England bowler Stuart Broad took a hat-trick, dismissing MS Dhoni (caught Anderson), Harbhajan Singh (lbw) and Praveen Kumar (bowled) and finished with his best Test figures to date, with 6 for 46.
 This hat-trick was part of a remarkable spell of 16 balls in which Broad got five wickets without conceding a run.
-India were eventually also dismissed for less than 300, with 288.
+India were dismissed for 288, a lead of 67.
 Ian Bell was involved in a controversial run-out decision with the final delivery before tea on the third day when he was on 139 not out.
 Bell walked off the field, believing that the previous shot played by Eoin Morgan had gone to the boundary for four.
 However, the ball had been kept in play and was thrown back to the middle, where India removed the bails.
 It was referred to the third umpire, Billy Bowden, who gave Bell out.
 During the tea interval, England captain Andrew Strauss and coach Andy Flower met with the Indian captain Dhoni and their coach Duncan Fletcher and they agreed to withdraw the appeal.
 Bell was eventually dismissed for 159.
-England continued to bat strongly with tail-ender Tim Bresnan getting 90 runs.
+England continued to bat strongly with allrounder Tim Bresnan getting 90 runs.
 England were eventually bowled out for 544, setting India a target of 478 runs to win.
 India's response to this target was poor and they slumped to 68/6 at tea on day 4.
 England dismissed India's top second innings scorer, Sachin Tendulkar for 56 soon after tea.
-England wrapped the game up in the evening session, finally dismissing India for 158 runs, winning by 319 runs.
+England wrapped the game up in the evening session, dismissing India for 158, winning by 319 runs.